 Configure Multi-Geo support for Power BI Premium

 Multi-Geo is a Power BI Premium feature that helps multinational customers address regional, industry-specific, or organizational data residency requirements.
 As a Power BI Premium customer, you can deploy content to datacenters in regions other than the home region of the Power BI tenant.
 A geo (geography) can contain more than one region.
 For example, the United States is a geo, and West Central US and South Central US are regions in the United States.
-You may choose to deploy content to any of the following geos:
+You may choose to deploy content to any of the following geographies (geos) defined in the Azure geography map.

 Multi-Geo is now also available in Power BI Embedded.
 Read more at Multi-Geo support in Power BI Embedded.